Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

 Hyper-V virtual network adapters that are Hyper-V Virtual Switch ports exposed as NICs in the host partition.

-The kernel debug network adapter (KDNIC).
+Kernel debug network adapter (KDNIC).

-NICs that are being used for network boot.
+NICs used for network boot.

 NICs that use technologies other than Ethernet, such as WWAN, WLAN/Wi-Fi, Bluetooth, and Infiniband, including Internet Protocol over Infiniband (IPoIB) NICs.